Vyborg Manifesto: Manifesto

-Lvov became one of the Kadets who travelled to Vyborg (Finnish: Viipuri), Finland's second city, to protest the government.
-There, the Kadet members and liberals signed a manifesto, calling on the Russian people to rebel against the government by refusing to pay taxes or to provide recruits for the army.
+Lvov became one of the Kadets who traveled to Vyborg (Finnish: Viipuri), Finland's second city, to protest the government.
+There, the Kadet members and liberals signed a manifesto calling on the Russian people to rebel against the government by refusing to pay taxes or provide recruits for the army.

 According to the historian Orlando Figes, the Vyborg Manifesto was "a typical example of the Kadets' militant posturing" since Duma's opening.

 The Manifesto was written by Pavel Milyukov and signed by 120 Kadet and 80 Trudovik and Social Democrat deputies, alongside some other political representatives like Social Revolutionaries and Muslims.